omnipotence-eth/manna-trading/TESTING_GUIDE.md

 ## 📋 Testing Strategy Overview

-**Recommendation: Test locally first, then deploy separately**
+**Recommendation: Test locally first, then deploy when ready**

-Since you have version 2.0 running on Vercel, here's the best approach:
+Since you've cleaned up your Vercel deployments, here's the best approach:

-### ✅ DO NOT DELETE Vercel Deployment
+### ✅ Start Fresh with Local Testing ⭐
-- Keep version 2.0 running on Vercel (it's stable)
+- Test version 3.0 locally first (uses your GPU)
-- Test version 3.0 locally first
+- Deploy to Vercel when ready (create new project)
-- Deploy version 3.0 to a **separate Vercel project** when ready
+- Clean slate for testing

 ---